Master of Psychology (Clinical)

 You may be able to apply for scholarships to help with your study costs.

 - demonstrate achievement of a minimum of Second Class Honours Division A in an Australian Psychology Accreditation Council (APAC)-accredited 4-year honours program or equivalent

 - provide two satisfactory referee reports1 and a report to address the Selection Criteria (PDF 23 KB) indicating your abilities to successfully undertake the professional and research components of the program

 - be assessed in an interview with a panel of staff from the School of Psychology and Counselling, as having the interpersonal skills required for professional coursework

 - have conditional registration or full registration from the Psychology Board of Australia.

 1 The Australian Psychology Postgraduate Reference Request system is the same across all Australian universities.
 To be able to use the system, you will need to have an active subscription.
-The subscription allows you access the service during the 2016 – 2017 intake from 1 August 2016 to 30 July 2017.
+The subscription allows you access the service during the 2018 – 2019 intake but will then expire on 31 July 2019.
 The cost is $25.00 and can be paid for through the "My Account" section in the payment tab.